 Plan C master’s degree options are distinguished in two ways.
 First generally, only course work is required.
 No thesis, project, or final examination is required; however, some specific programs may require an internship, practicum, or other experience consistent with expressed goals of the program, as approved by the University Curriculum Committee.
 Second, Plan C options are designed for professional degrees; thus, this option is not available in the M.A. or M.S.
 Further, within any given department, Plan C degrees may not bear the same title as those with Plan A or Plan B options.
 Please note, however, that not every professional degree need offer the Plan C option.

+Master’s Plan A and Plan B students are required to complete and pass a final examination/defense.
 At the discretion of the committee, the final examination may be oral or written, or both.
 At least one week before the final examination the advisor must inform the student and the committee member of the nature and scope of the examination.

 This is a terminal degree for practicing professionals in the visual or literary arts.
 In general, it requires at least three years of full time study beyond the baccalaureate or at least one year of full time study beyond the Master of Arts degree.

 This degree requires the preparation of a major artistic work.
 This work, whether in the form of a product of the visual arts, a performance, or a written manuscript, must

 - demonstrate a level of creativity sufficient to establish the student as a member of the appropriate artistic community, and

 - stand in its own right as a significant aesthetic or literary contribution.
 This work is presented as an M.F.A. thesis.